stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ## Input

-In Stride you have the Option to get the Input through Key Strokes like in Godot or through Virtual Buttons, which is similar to Godot's Key Mapping
+In Stride, you can handle input through keystrokes, similar to Godot, or through virtual buttons, which is similar to Godot's input mapping.

 ```cs
 public override void Update()